tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   **Sample Answer:** Having thousands of transactions per day on credit card operations, it's hard to identify anomalous or fraudulent transactions, we can use unsupervised learning to find patters among transactions data to identify anomalies and potential fraudulent transactions.

-  **Sample Answer:** We can use unsupervised learning to cluster stocks data, so we can create investment portfolios according to the resulting groups.
+  **Sample Answer:** We can use unsupervised learning to cluster stock data, so we can create investment portfolios according to the resulting groups.

-As an example, a customer clustering problem is followed; continue with the presentation on the slide entitled _How can we understand our customers?_, move forward by highlighting the following:
+As an example, continue with the presentation on the slide entitled _How can we understand our customers?_, move forward by highlighting the following:

 * Beyond the typical segmentation variables, such as age, gender, income or zip code, nowadays understanding customers is crucial on every sector.

-* Supervised learning is very helpful predicting the future based on labeled historic data, however, there are some hidden patters on data that supervised learning is unable to find.
+* Supervised learning is very helpful predicting the future based on labeled historic data, however, there are are often situations where supervised learning is not feasible due to lack of information or lack of training labels.

-* Unsupervised learning enhances customers understanding, we can cluster data to find hidden or unknown patterns that can be used, for example, to develop a customized offer that responses to the needs identified on every group.
+* Unsupervised learning allows us to cluster data to find hidden or unknown patterns that can be used to better understand the customers.
+For example, to develop a customized offer that responds to the needs identified on every group.

-* The main applications of unsupervised learning on industry are:
+* The main applications of unsupervised learning are:

-  * **Clustering:** It allows to automatically split the dataset into groups according to similarity.
+  * **Clustering:** It allows us to automatically split the dataset into groups according to similarity.
 It can be used for customer segmentation and targeting.

   * **Anomaly Detection:** Automatically discovers unusual data points in a dataset.
 It's useful in identifying fraudulent transactions, discovering faulty pieces of hardware, or identifying an outlier caused by a human error during data entry.